 People are attracted to vibrant, bustling, and engaging downtowns and main streets.
 The variety of shopping, dining, art, culture, housing, and unique places to gather or just experience, help create a sense of place that people like to seek out, be they tourists or residents.
-Great main streets and downtowns don't just happen, they must be properly planned for.
+Great main streets and downtowns don't just happen; they must be properly planned for.
+Physical improvements and amenities alone do not generate economic development.
+However, they can play a role in supporting various industries or types of development sought by localities.